 Condolence flowers are normally sent during the wake, usually held within a day or up to about five days, depending on the family’s practice or request.
 For funerals in Singapore, it is essential to observe the sending of appropriate condolences flowers, so as not to offend or dishonour the remains of the departed.
 The safest and widely accepted condolence wreaths are commonly given to symbolise the eternity of life.
 Here are some appropriate flowers for funerals in Singapore:

-These are widely used as condolence wreath as it is known for its hardiness, affordability and its symbolic significance of purity, luck, remembrance and admiration.
+One other flower that is popular amongst our funeral flower stands and wreaths is the carnation.
+The white carnation signifies purity, similar to that of the white lily, while the pink carnation signifies thoughts of remembrance.
+Carnations are widely used as condolence flowers as it is known for its hardiness, affordability and its symbolic significance of purity, luck, remembrance and admiration.

 Another popular condolence flower are chrysanthemums, although its meaning varies depending on the country.
 In some parts of Europe, chrysanthemums are symbolic of death.